Magna International: Acquisitions

 Magna purchased CTS Fahrzeug-Dachsysteme, a supplier of convertible roofs, from Porsche in November 2005.

 In July 2015, Magna bought the German company Getrag, which was one of the largest suppliers of automotive transmissions worldwide for $1.9 billion.
 The acquisition worked to increase growth potential in the Chinese market.

 In 2018, the company acquired Haptronik GmbH, a German motion control software developer, OLSA S.p.A., an Italian automotive lighting manufacturer, and Viza Geca SL, a Spanish automotive seating company.
 It partnered with Innoviz Technologies to produce solid-state lidar for autonomous vehicles for BMW Group.

 Magna acquired Boston startup Optimus Ride and its >120 employees in January 2022.

-In December 2022, it was announced Magna has acquired the Stockholm-headquartered Veoneer Active Safety business from SSW Partners for $1.52 billion USD.
+In December 2022, it was announced Magna has acquired the Stockholm-headquartered Veoneer Active Safety business from SSW Partners for US$1.52 billion.

+Groups

+As of 2024, Magna International consists of seven groups, which hold further corporate subsidiaries and subdivisions: